tresoldi/malign/README.md

 Version 0.1:
   - First release for internal announcement, testing, and community outreach

+Version 0.2:
+  - Major revision with asymmetric Needleman-Wunsch and Yen's `k`-shortest path implementation.
+  - Added scoring matrix object
+  - Sort alignments in consistent and reproducible ways, even when the alignment score is the same

 ## Roadmap

-Version 0.2:
-  - Setup readthedocs
-  - Sort in consistent and reproducible way all alignments, even when the score is the same
-  - Deal with conflicting package versions due to `lingpy`, or write new NW implementation
-  - Implement single-pass function with defaults, with scorer, graph, destnation, etc.

 Version 0.3:
+  - Complete documentation and setup `readthedocs`
   - Add new inference method to sparse matrices using impurity/entropy
-  - Describe in more detail the filling methods, for example how they (especially `standard`) are kinds of MLE
+  - Describe matrix filling methods in more detail
-  - Implement UPGMA/NJ multialignment?
-  - Expand the "longest product" multiwise method to a. include lengths other than the longest (which will probably score lower), as long as they are computable, and b. potentially use the dumb alignment method and just add gaps
+  - Consider implementation of UPGMA and NJ multiple alignment
-  - Add a partial function for only the best alignment (k=1)
+  - Add function/method to visualize the graphs used for the `yenksp` methods
-  - Check where it is worth to remove/reimplement numpy
-  - Implement blocks and local search in Needleman-Wunsch, with different starting/ending positions?
+  - Implement blocks and local search in `anw` and `yenksp`, with different starting/ending positions
-  - Add function/method to represent graphically the graph used for `yenksp`
-  - Allow excluding nodes/groups of nodes/ranges in yenksp.align (nodes in the
-    graph that should be made unreachable by very high costs/weights)
-  - Implement some cache system for `._fill_domain` in `ScoringMatrix`, for cases when the alphabets are the same (such as with identity matrices)
+  - Implement memoization where possible
-  - Consider expanding dumb_malign by adding random gaps (perhaps calling it pad_align, maybe with swaps)
+  - Consider expanding dumb_malign by adding random gaps (`pad_align`), as an additional baseline method
-  - Complete documentation for functions, etc.
-  - Have NW working within a threshold (that is, not only the best score?)
+  - Allow `anw` to work within a threshold percentage of the best score
-  - Implement a method combining anw and yenksp
+  - Implement a method combining the results of the different algorithms
-  - Allow to set starting and end position for `anw` alignment, for the backtrace function (currently defaulting to lengths in i and j and going all the way to (0, 0))
+  - Add methods and demonstration for matrix optimization

 ## Community guidelines